 In this article, we discuss timers generally used for indoor applications.
 For information on outdoor varieties, see Energy-Efficient Outdoor Lighting.

-Both electronic and mechanical timers are available as switches or plug-in modules.
+Electronic and mechanical timers are made as both switches and plug-in modules.

 Mechanical spring-wound timer switches have a dial that you wind to turn on a fixture.
 Depending on where you twist the dial, you can set the light to stay on anywhere from one to 60 minutes.
 This type of timer is often used for bathroom heat lamps or fans.

 Plug-in timers.
 If you want to automatically turn on a lamp or two but you don’t want to replace a light switch with a timer switch, you can opt for a simple timer that plugs into a wall outlet and controls lamps that are plugged into it.
 Or you can buy a screw-in timer that fastens directly into a lamp’s light socket—you insert a bulb into the timer itself.

 To purchase the right timer for your lights or fixtures, be aware that all switches have wattage ratings—you must add up the wattage of the light bulbs and appliances the switch will control, and then be sure the switch is rated to handle that total.

 Also consider the lighting configuration: Most switches will work with standard single-pole switch setups, where one switch controls lights.
 But not all will work as three-way or four-way switches, where lights are controlled from two or more locations, such as from opposite ends of a hallway.